pehringer/spud/README.md

 If any errors occur try running the Makefile.
 # Simulator
-The simulator will run the examples/bin/hello_world.bin if no arguments are given:
+The simulator will run the examples/bin/hello.bin if no arguments are given:
 ```./sim.bin```

 Terminal Output:
 ```
-hello world
+hello
 $
 ```
 If any errors occur try running the Makefile